 - What you should do if any of your information changes.

-- Your rights under the Cayman Islands Data Protection Law 2017.
+- Your rights under the Cayman Islands Data Protection Act (2021 Revision).

 Company Name: Behavioral Health Associates Cayman Ltd.